 History tells us about the Age of Discovery when French, British, Portuguese, Spanish, Italian and Dutch explorers knit the world together through their travels—including, in that time, exploring Australia.
 In those days, the mariner Vasco da Gama landed in Cochin, in Southern India.
 There, he found Indigenous Christians who were branches of the vine of Thomas, he of doubting fame who we heard about in church a few weeks ago.

-Thomas is a favorite of mine because he shared a deeply mystical understanding of Christ—much like both Hinduism and this gospel of John that the sermon comes from this week.
+Thomas is a favorite of mine because he shared a deeply mystical understanding of Christ—much like Hinduism and John’s gospel–the book our sermon comes from this week.
 In the year 52, Thomas traveled to India to become its first Christian “guru.”
-He founded a lineage of Christian churches there, and its living branches were discovered in 1502 by Da Gama—they were not known to Europeans before then.
+He founded churches there, and its branches were discovered in 1502 by Da Gama—they were not known to Europeans before then.

 The apocryphal Gospel of Thomas, part of the Nag Hamadi discoveries of 1945, has a powerful mystical quote from Jesus.
 He says, “I am the light that is over all things.
 I am all: from me all came forth, and to me all attained.
 Split a piece of wood; I am there.
 Upturn a stone, and you will find me there.”

 Jesus is identifying himself with the force behind all life in this quote.
-He is the source of all “fruit” and all wealth, and, in John 15 1 – 8 he says we can attain to this if we, “remain in him.”
+He is the source of all “fruit” and all wealth.
+As John 15 1 – 8 says, we will supply spiritual “fruit” to the world if we, “remain in him.”

-In the book of Thomas, he suggests he is already in us.
+In the book of Thomas, he says he’s already in us.
 We might say Jesus is our very atomic structure.
 He is the substance of our being.

 In India, Thomas’s church grew up side by side with the emerging worship of an elephant-headed god of wealth, called Ganesh.

-Our Christianity is a devotional religion.
-As the devotional cult of Ganesha.
+Our Christianity is a devotional religion, as is the cult of Ganesha.

-evolved in India, he, too, was seen as rooted in the very structure of reality.
-He was identified with the Earth element that belongs to everything in manifestation.
+As Ganesh’s myth evolved in India, he, too, was seen as rooted in the very structure of reality.
+He was identified with the Earth element that supports everything in manifestation.
 To acknowledge him is to remove life’s obstacles and bring life’s fruit to you.
-The same thing is being promised by Jesus in this passage.
+The same thing is being promised by Jesus in John’s passage.

-I think we all feel a holy presence in our bodies and in our lives, as if the vibrancy we associate with Jesus is singing in us.
-All the technologies of yoga and Christianity help us feel this more: chant, prayer, yoga poses, hymns, listening to a sermon.
+I think we all feel a holy presence in our bodies and in our lives–as if the vibrancy we associate with Jesus is singing in us.
+All the technologies of yoga and Christianity help us feel this more: chant, prayer, yoga poses, hymns, taking in a sermon.
 These things make us feel sacredness and aliveness more—and with regular devotion and practice—we can be animated by this most of the time.